 As technical writers require a broad knowledge of a certain field, they will often have higher education in a specific area of writing so that they can produce great quality technical writing.
 Writing texts of a technological nature is a big responsibility so technical authors usually have a niche skill set and can command a higher fee.
 Usually, technical writers will create:

 - Instruction manuals for the operation or maintenance of hardware and equipment

 - Descriptions of production systems

 - Product specifications for electronics and consumer equipment

 - Documentation which accompanies equipment and software instructions

-- Memos and FAQs
+- Memos and FAQs for specific industries

 - Descriptions of the operating principles for devices and mechanisms